featherbear/UNSW-COMP1521/blog/__hugo/content/post/ass02.md

 I'll stick to `bash` though :)

 > (Flex) Time taken to complete: 4 hours 37 minutes.
 Woo!
+> Though the challenge part took an additional 3 hours...

 ![Visualisation of the assignment](/img/ass02_visualisation.gif)